-- the alleged mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689, and - the alleged mark does not distinguish nor is it adapted to distinguish the services of the Applicant from the services of the Opponent's predecessor in title, namely CPAAO, and the Opponent including providing accounting services and promoting and maintaining high standards in the accounting profession, performed and advertised in Canada by the Opponent's predecessor in title, namely CPAAO, the Opponent and/or their licensees, in association with the trademark CPA, which was previously used and/or made known in Canada.
+- the alleged mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689; - the alleged mark does not distinguish nor is it adapted to distinguish the services of the Applicant from the services of the Opponent's predecessor in title, namely CPAAO, and the Opponent including providing accounting services and promoting and maintaining high standards in the accounting profession, performed and advertised in Canada by the Opponent's predecessor in title, namely CPAAO, the Opponent and/or their licensees, in association with the trademark CPA, which was previously used and/or made known in Canada; and - the alleged mark was and is clearly descriptive or deceptively misdescriptive of the character or quality of the wares and services described in the Application in that it clearly describes or deceptively misdescribes that the Applicant's printed matter and educational testing services pertain to a standardized or uniform Certified Public Accountant (CPA) examination.